Constipation

 The best way to manage constipation is to prevent it.
 Talk to your health care provider about preventive medications, dietary changes or lifestyle changes.
 In addition, drink more liquids, eat more fiber or take fiber supplements, and be more active.

-Let your health care team know if you experience constipation for more than a day.
-They may want to monitor your symptoms.
+Let your health care team know if you are experiencing constipation for more than one day.